Nokia N9: Sailfish OS

 On 21 November 2012, Jolla announced and demonstrated Sailfish OS, which is direct continuation and based on MeeGo.
 Above 80% of the first Linux Sailfish OS is the open source part of the Linux MeeGo.
 The original MeeGo open source code was developed further in frames of Mer (software distribution) which comes from MEego Reinstated and has established current standard of the middleware stack core, so software above a kernel and below a UI of OS, what's more it is open source and free for vendors.
 The Harmattan UI and several software applications used in the N9 was closed and proprietary of Nokia, hence could not be used neither in MER project nor Sailfish OS.
 So Jolla introduced its own swipe UI, used MER core standard and created Sailfish OS.
 Videos of the Sailfish OS running on a Nokia N950 appeared on the Internet the same day as the announcement.
 As the N950 has similar technical specifications as the N9, with slight differences including a physical QWERTY keyboard, this led many owners of the N9 to believe that Sailfish OS can be ported to the N9.
 Jolla confirmed this, but also stated that it has no "official possibilities" for such kind of support for the N9, and instead the community will provide the unofficial port for Sailfish OS.
 However, Jolla maintained that the experience will not be the same as the Sailfish on official Jolla phones (Jolla released the first Jolla mobile phone on 27 November 2013).
 Sailfish OS is the first full Linux MeeGo OS, as the MeeGo Harmattan was only a "MeeGo instance" because of not fully finished combining of Maemo and Moblin.
 Sailfish OS is actively developed and commonly assumed to be next and better incarnation of MeeGo, also Jolla device is assumed unofficial successor of the N9 and its legacy by all means.

 KaiOS

-In early 2019 KaiOS Technologies Inc. demonstrate the devices running KaiOS.
-There are Nokia 8110 (2018), Jio Phone, and one full touch device suspected to be Nokia N9.
+In early 2019 KaiOS Technologies Inc. demonstrated the devices running KaiOS.
+There was the Nokia 8110 (2018), Jio Phone, and one full touch device suspected to be Nokia N9.